 If you're open to an unconventional reception, consider getting married in the morning.
 You can save tons on catering by having a breakfast buffet with morning favorites, like an omelet station, waffle bar, mimosas, and yes, a pancake wedding cake!

 Give up the hard stuff after cocktail hour and serve only beer and wine through the rest of your reception.
 They pair better with dinner anyway and are half the price of a full bar.
 Worried your guests won't be happy with the selection?
 Offer one or two signature cocktails they can choose from for the rest of the evening.

-To save big, arrange for poured service at a sit-down meal instead of placing wine or champagne bottles on each table.
+To save big, arrange for poured service at a sit-down meal instead of placing wine or Champagne bottles on each table.
 The average wedding guest drinks half a bottle of wine, which means a 150-person wedding will need about 75 bottles.
-But that number goes up by about 25 percent if people their own, mostly due to waste.
+But that number goes up by about 25 percent if guests pour their own, mostly due to waste.

 If your guests aren't big drinkers, ask your caterer if you can pay for alcohol à la carte.
 That way, you're only charged for what guests drink instead of their flat rate, which covers enough alcohol for the entire reception.